Inspiring Story of Leadership from Former Commander of USS Benfold

 Dr. Andreatta has served as professor and dean at the University of California, Antioch University, and several graduate schools.
 She regularly consults with executives and organizations on how to maximize their full potential.

 First African American Female Combat Pilot and Motivational Speaker

-An honorary Doctorate of Laws was conferred on Vernice from Chancellor University in 2010.
-She has also received awards as a pioneering pilot, to include her commanding role in Science, Technology, Engineering and Mathematics (STEM).
-She was the Marine Corps’ first African American Female pilot, first African American woman on the Nashville Police Department's motorcycle squad, Camp Pendleton's 2001 Female Athlete of the Year, two-time titleholder in Camp Pendleton's annual Strongest Warrior Competition, and a running back for the San Diego Sunfire women's professional football team.
-Vernice’s signature book is Zero to Breakthrough.
+A Tennessee native and graduate of Middle Tennessee State University, FlyGirl holds two honourary doctorates, was a Diversity Liaison Officer to the Pentagon for Headquarters Marine Corps - and is a member of the COMCAST/NBCUniversal Joint Diversity Council.
+She has received numerous awards as a pioneering pilot, to include her commanding role in Science, Technology, Engineering and Mathematics (STEM).
+She was the Marine Corps’ first African American Female pilot, first African American woman on the Nashville Police Department’s motorcycle squad, a Camp Pendleton Female Athlete of the Year and two-time titleholder in their Strongest Warrior Competition - and a running back for the women’s pro football team, the San Diego ‘Sunfire.’

 Best-selling Author & Inspiring Speaker on Leadership, Creativity and Diversity

 John U. Bacon is the New York Times best-selling author of ten books on sports, business leadership, health, and history.
 He free-lances for The Wall Street Journal, Yahoo, and others, appears often on TV, including HBO, ESPN, Fox Business, MSNBC, and the Big Ten Network, and delivers weekly essays for Michigan Radio and occasionally NPR, which awarded him the PRNDI prize for the Nation's Best Commentary in 2014.